PSWiFi/PipBot/README.md

 # PipBot

-PipBot is a very adorable bot for the WiFi room.
+This is a bot used to manage event based operations in the Showdown!
+Wi-Fi room.

 ## Setup